The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 If you have a cognitive or physical disability that would prevent you from taking a standard learner’s permit exam through ATS, you may request an alternative extended time, paper, or oral exam.
-To request an extended time or paper exam, you must speak to the Service Center Manager when you visit the Service Center.
-To request an oral exam, please call (857) 368-8105 and leave a message that includes your name, your telephone number, the specifics of your request, and the RMV Full Service Center where you would like to take your oral exam.
-You will then be contacted by a Registry employee who will help you schedule an exam.
+To request an extended time or paper exam, you must speak to the service center manager when you visit the service center.
+To request an oral exam, please call (857) 368-8105 and leave a message that includes your name, your telephone number, the specifics of your request, and the RMV service center where you would like to take your oral exam.
+You will then be contacted by a registry employee who will help you schedule an exam.

 Oral exams are only available in English.